Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 Highlights on the tour

 • Enjoy authentic hotel experience in Japanese-style traditional hot spring hotel or picturesque views of the Pacific Sea from your room.
-Attend exclusive tea ceremony experiences and savour local delicacies served with beautiful regional ceramic ware.
+Attend exclusive tea ceremony experiences and savour local delicacies served with beautiful regional ceramic wares.

 ptl.DAY_THUMBNAIL